ajayeeralla/BSM/README.md

 ### Instructions to run the program ###

-Download .maude files to a directory.
-Run the maude on your machine and navigate to directory where the files reside in.
+Download .maude file(s) to a directory.
+Then navigate to the directory and run the following commands.

 1. #### Load the file using the following command ####